Home / People / Toby Grainger

 He advises clients on all aspects of M&A and greenfield projects, investment structuring, fundraising, shareholder and joint venture agreements, ESOPs, other forms of investment instruments and a wide spectrum of operational agreements.

-Toby acts for a range of international and regional groups, emerging companies and startups, VCs, financial institutions and individual clients across TMT, healthcare, natural resources, manufacturing and financial services sectors, where, combining with our leading TMT and energy practice teams, we hold market leading industry experience and regulatory knowledge.
+Toby acts for a range of international and regional groups, emerging companies and startups, VCs, private capital, financial institutions and individual clients across technology, media, healthcare, natural resources, industrial and financial services sectors, where, combining with our leading TMT and energy practice teams, we hold market leading industry experience and regulatory knowledge.

 Toby is dual qualified in both Australia and New Zealand and is qualified to practice law in New South Wales Australia.
 He has also practised in Indonesia, China and Australia.